10kshaodow/SWEN_Project-2022-/README.md

 ## Known bugs and disclaimers

 v1.1 - No validation has been implemented, negative quantities and prices are allowed.

+## Curl commands for testing
+These commands are written for bash. replace {} with the correct parameters (such as the id or search term)j.
+- Get all products: `curl http://localhost:8080/products`
+- Get a single product: `curl http://localhost:8080/products/{id}`
+- Get a product by search term: `curl http://localhost:8080/products/?searchTerm={search term}`
+- Create a product: curl -X POST ‘localhost:8080/products’ -H “Content-Type: application/json” -d ‘{example product}’
+    -  replace {example product} with `{“name”: “Rick”, “price”: 10, “description”: “Rick from rick and morty”}` for testing
+- Update a product: curl -X PUT ‘localhost:8080/products’ -H “Content-Type: application/json” -d ‘{example product}’
+    - replace {example product} with `{“name”: “Rick”, “price”: 10, “description”: “Rick from rick and morty”}` for testing
+- Delete a product: `curl.exe -X DELETE localhost:8080/products/{id}`

 ## How to test it